IETF-Hackathon/mDNSResponder/README.md

 If you have machines with ssh enabled that are usually visible in “New Remote Connection” in Terminal, they should now be visible when you’re connected to a AR750S LAN port or Wi-Fi.

-You now have a working Discovery Proxy, with a default configuration that makes services on its upstream WAN port visible to clients on its downstream LAN port or Wi-Fi.

 Note: We received one report of problems connecting.
 If you use VPN, and your company has